Banks announce billions in share buybacks after Fed approval

 The central bank’s stress tests were mandated after the Great Recession under the Dodd Frank Act.
 They are designed to test whether a large bank could survive a sudden economic downturn without imploding, as was the case a decade ago.

 JPMorgan and Capital One were given approvals on their capital plans only after both pared back their plans.
 The original drafts of JPMorgan and Capital One’s plans exposed them to being too undercapitalized in a worse-case scenario.
+The Fed also asked one European bank, Credit Suisse, to fix a few issues in its capital plan and will revisit the bank’s plan in four months.

+Deutsche Bank, which last year did not pass the Fed’s muster, was able to pass with no issues this year.

 The Fed adjusts its stress tests each year, depending on the economic climate.
 In this year’s most dire scenario, known as the severely adverse scenario, the Federal Reserve tested for a hypothetical deep global recession, with the U.S. unemployment rate jumping to 10% from its current level of 4% and the stock market falling 50% from its peak.